Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

+Intuitively, we consider all models $\omega_i$ and sum up the number of differing atom valuations wrt.\ $\omega_{|\kb|}$.
+(Each differing atom valuation per $\omega_i$ is counted as $1$.)
+Due to the minimization, we get the minimal sum of distances.

-Let $\psum$ be the extended logic program specified by the union of rules (ADS1)--(ADS22) (see Encoding \ref{tab:asp-dsum} for a complete overview).
-The proof of the following theorem is provided in Appendix \ref{app:proof-asp-sum-dist}.
+Let $\psum$ be the extended logic program specified by the union of rules (ADS1)--(ADS18) (see Encoding \ref{tab:asp-dsum} in Appendix~\ref{app:proof-asp-sum-dist} for a complete overview).
+Further, let $M$ be an answer set of $\psum$, and let $\theta \in \{t, f\}$.
+We define